naiqixiao/iTemplate/README.md

 Use iTemplate by running ProjectManagement.m file.

-Please contact XXXXX if you have any question. :)
+Please contact Gabriel (Naiqi) Xiao at nx@princeton.edu, if you have any question. :)

 Thanks!